bessagroup/CRATE/docs/source/index.rst

 ~~~~~~~~~~~~~~
 CRATE's conceptual structure can be easily understood by getting familiar with some fundamental concepts and having a basic comprehension of a first-order multi-scale modeling scheme.

 Assume that we are interested in predicting the behavior of a fiber-reinforced composite (heterogeneous) material composed of two different material phases (matrix and fiber).
-At the micro-scale level, the composite material needs to be first characterized by a **Representative Volume Element (RVE)**, i.e., a volume of material sufficient large such that it contains enough morphological and topological information to be representative in an average sense.
+At the micro-scale level, the composite material needs to be first characterized by a **Representative Volume Element (RVE)**, i.e., a volume of material sufficiently large such that it contains enough morphological and topological information to be representative in an average sense.
 Given the enforcement of periodic boundary conditions in the material analysis, the RVE is assumed periodic.
 In the second place, the RVE needs to be spatially discretized in a regular (or uniform) grid of voxels, where each voxel is associated with a given material phase.
 Finally, the RVE model can be compressed by means of a clustering-based domain decomposition, i.e., a cluster analysis that decomposes the spatial domain into a given number of material clusters according to a given set of features.
 The compressed model is then called **Cluster-reduced Representative Volume Element (CRVE)**, composed of **cluster-reduced material phases (CRMPs)**, each composed of different material clusters.
 Each **material cluster** is, therefore, a group of voxels that exhibit some type of similarity and that are numerically handled in a unified way.

 .. image:: ../schematics/doc_CRATE_concepts.png
    :width: 70 %